arinkarus/arinkarus.github.io/index.md

-## Welcome to my portfolio: Arina Chemrukova
+## Welcome to my portfolio: arinkarus
 Hi.
 My name is Arina and I’d like to give you some background information about myself and goals I want to achieve.

 ## Some info about me